sagemath/trac_to_gh/Issue 4767.md

 # Issue 4767: [with patch; needs review] magma/sage interface -- speed up conversion of integers and rationals to Magma

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4767

 Original creator: was